-Stress test is an effective risk management tool and the Company conducts such stress test regularly.
-The stress test process is designed based on the Company's solvency position, lines of business, current position within the market, investment policy, business plan and general economic conditions.
-The results of the stress test will then be incorporated into the Company's capital management plan, in determining the extent of capital affected by the threats arising from adverse events and the actions required to mitigate such threats.
+Stress and sensitivity tests are effective risk management tools and the Company conducts such tests regularly.
+The tests are designed based on the Company's solvency position and key risk drivers.
+The results of the tests will be used in various ways, for example to determine the extent of capital affected by the threats arising from adverse events and the actions required to mitigate such threats.

-The Boards and Management of the Company participated actively in providing feedbacks on the stress test results and appropriateness of the methodology and assumptions adopted to perform the stress test for the Company.
+The Boards and Management of the Company are updated on the results and provide their feedback on the results and appropriateness of the methodology and assumptions adopted.

-B2.
+B3.
 Internal Audit

-The Internal Audit function, which reports to the AC, undertakes independent reviews or assessments of the Company's operations and its system of internal controls.
+The Internal Audit function of the Company, which reports to the AC, undertakes independent reviews or assessments of the Company's operations and its system of internal controls.
 It provides monitoring of the controls and risk management procedures as well as highlights significant risks impacting the Company.
 The internal audit personnel form the "third line of defence", are independent from the day-to-day activities of the Company and have unrestricted access to all activities conducted by the Company.